Getting Started with the OpenTelemetry Collector

 For information on host metrics, see OpenTelemetry host metrics.

-For instructions on sending data from Otel Collector to Uptrace, see Sending data from Otel Collector to Uptrace.
+For instructions on sending data from the OpenTelemetry Collector to Uptrace, see Sending data from Otel Collector to Uptrace.

 Resource Detection

-To detect resource information from the host, Otel Collector comes with resourcedetection processor.
+To detect resource information from the host, the OpenTelemetry Collector includes the resourcedetection processor.

-Resource Detection Processor automatically detects and labels metadata about the environment in which the data was generated.
-Such metadata, known as "resources", provides context to the telemetry data and can include information such as the host, service, container, and cloud provider.
+The Resource Detection Processor automatically detects and labels metadata about the environment in which the data was generated.
+This metadata, known as "resources," provides context to the telemetry data and can include information about the host, service, container, and cloud provider.

-For example, to detect host.name and os.type attributes, you can use system detector:
+For example, to detect host.name and os.type attributes, use the system detector:

 processors: